dalzegno/drone-music/README.md

 # Music Project
-This project plays sounds in the browser and aims to provide an introduction to drones in music, with a short tutorial introduction and preset scales and modes.
+This project plays sounds in the browser and aims to provide an introduction to drones in music. <br/>
+Drones are long sustained notes that can be played together in a harmony.
+This website lets you play with harmonies and volume of individual notes. <br/>
+Includes a short tutorial introduction and preset scales and modes. <br/>
 The aim is to introduce different tuning methods and scales from varying traditions, to play with, learn from, improvise over and whatever else you can think of really :)

 ## Tech Stack